Photolithography: Photoresist application

-The wafer is covered with photoresist by spin coating.
+The wafer is covered with photoresist liquid by spin coating.
 Thus, the top layer of resist is quickly ejected from the wafer's edge while the bottom layer still creeps slowly radially along the wafer.
 In this way, any 'bump' or 'ridge' of resist is removed, leaving a very flat layer.
-However, viscous films may result in large edge beads whose planarization has physical limits.
+However, viscous films may result in large edge beads which are areas at the edges of the wafer or photomask with increased resist thickness whose planarization has physical limits.
+Often, Edge bead removal (EBR) is carried out, usually with a nozzle, to remove this extra resist as it could otherwise cause particulate contamination.

 Final thickness is also determined by the evaporation of liquid solvents from the resist.
 For very small, dense features (< 125 or so nm), lower resist thicknesses (< 0.5 microns) are needed to overcome collapse effects at high aspect ratios; typical aspect ratios are < 4:1.

 The photoresist-coated wafer is then prebaked to drive off excess photoresist solvent, typically at 90 to 100 °C for 30 to 60 seconds on a hotplate.
-A BARC coating (Bottom Anti-Reflectant Coating) may be applied before the photoresist is applied, to avoid reflections from occurring under the photoresist and to improve the photoresist's performance at smaller semiconductor nodes.
+A BARC coating (Bottom Anti-Reflectant Coating) may be applied before the photoresist is applied, to avoid reflections from occurring under the photoresist and to improve the photoresist's performance at smaller semiconductor nodes such as 45 nm and below.
+Top Anti-Reflectant Coatings (TARCs) also exist.
+EUV lithography is unique in the sense it allows for the use of photoresists with metal oxides.